existentialmutt/lt-ruby/README.md

 ## Changelog

+##### 0.0.7

+- fix for issue #12: reporting exceptions from whole-file eval.
+- `__FILE__` now gets set correctly
+- exceptions get correct line numbers in stack trace

 ##### 0.0.6

-rbenv support
+- rbenv support
-Changed RVM support behavior from `:editor.ruby [(:lt.objs.langs.ruby/use-rvm? true)]` to `:editor.ruby [(:lt.objs.langs.ruby/use-rvm)]` to better match style of other boolean behaviors.
+- Changed RVM support behavior from `:editor.ruby [(:lt.objs.langs.ruby/use-rvm? true)]` to `:editor.ruby [(:lt.objs.langs.ruby/use-rvm)]` to better match style of other boolean behaviors.

 ##### 0.0.5

-resyncing tag version w/ version in plugin.json
+- resyncing tag version w/ version in plugin.json

 ##### 0.0.4

-Basic rails loading via eval.
+- Basic rails loading via eval.

 ##### 0.0.3

-added support for loading an rvm environment.
+- added support for loading an rvm environment.

 ##### 0.0.2

-Numerous bugfixes and general less-janky-making.
+- Numerous bugfixes and general less-janky-making.
 You no longer to need to manually create the connection (just select some code and eval).

 #####  0.0.1

-Initial release with eval for whole files and selections
+- Initial release with eval for whole files and selections

 ###License